Shrimp Market Thrives With Burgeoning Seafood Restaurants

 On the flipside, the pandemic has led to growing number of people taking a keen interest in home cooking, trying out new recipes, excelling cooking standards, and eating healthy meals, which has resulted in a higher demand.

-By sales channel, the market is segmented as business-to-business and business-to-consumer segments.
+By sales channel, the shrimp market is segmented as business-to-business and business-to-consumer segments.
 The business-to-consumer segment is further sub-segmented into supermarket, specialty outlet, convenience stores, and online platforms.
 Initial studies indicate that consumers, especially in in urban areas, are switching to online platforms for its convenience.
-Due to COVID 19 lockdowns, e-commerce has gained tremendous popularity over traditional in-person purchases, pushing boundaries for online platforms.
+Due to COVID-19 lockdowns, e-commerce has gained tremendous popularity over traditional in-person purchases, pushing boundaries for online platforms.
+Shrimp market is expected to find growing number customers as eating out remains restrained due to COVID-19.

-Rise in Demand Leading Manufacturers to Expand its Shrimp Processing Capacity
+Rising Demand Leads Manufacturers to Expand Shrimp Processing Capacity

 Globally, Asia Pacific region including counties such as India, China, Indonesia, Thailand are significant producers of shrimps across the globe.
 During the initial months of 2020, export of shrimp increased from Ecuador and Indonesia.
 However, India being one of the largest shrimp exporters for the U.S. lost its share due to lower production and strong competition from Ecuador both in terms of supply and prices.
 The export from other countries such as Vietnam, Thailand, China, and Argentina declined due to the pandemic.
 Few of the prime export destinations of Ecuador are China, the U.S., and European Union.